Set due dates on your invoices

 The due date is the date an invoice is due for payment.

-Showing the due date on your invoices is essential if you are creating invoices before they are marked as paid: For example, when using manual payment methods such as bank transfer, or when customers pay for their invoices online using a payment card.
+Including a due date on your invoices is essential if you create invoices before they are paid, for example, when using manual payment methods like bank transfer or when customers pay their invoices online by card.

 Change the default due dates

-Sufio calculates the due date automatically as a number of calendar days, beginning with the day after the issue date.
+Sufio automatically calculates the due date as a number of calendar days, starting from the day after the issue date.

-You just need to set your preferred payment period, such as 7, 15, or 30 days.
+You only need to set your preferred payment period, such as 7, 15, or 30 days.

 To set a custom due date: